JKorf/Bitfinex.Net/README.md

 ## Release notes
+* Version 2.0.1 - 06 dec 2018
+	* Fixed freezes if called from the UI thread

 * Version 2.0.0 - 05 dec 2018
 	* Updated to CryptoExchange.Net version 2
 		* Libraries now use the same standard functionalities